shediao/sccache/docs/Distributed.md

 the following settings (as appropriate for your OAuth service):

 ```
-# Use the known settings for Mozilla OAuth2 authentication
+# Use the known settings for Shediao OAuth2 authentication
-auth = { type = "mozilla" }
+auth = { type = "shediao" }

 # Use the Authorization Code with PKCE flow.
 This requires a client id,
 # an initial authorize URL (which may have parameters like 'audience' depending